 The Master's Degree Programme in Philosophical Sciences has had Erasmus-exchange partnerships with other European universities for over ten years.
 The programme keeps students up-to-date on these, encouraging them to take advantage of the opportunities these exchanges offer.
 In recent years, the Erasmus scholarship programme is posted to the University's website, and is presented to philosophical science students through a special meeting organised by the Department's Erasmus manager, where students are given an introduction to the various campuses, and different options for specialising in philosophy.
-Given the vast number of campus options, all philosophy, aesthetics, philosophy of language, logic, and philosophy of science.
+Given the vast number of campus options, all philosophical areas are covered through the various available campuses: history of philosophy, theoretical philosophy, moral philosophy, aesthetics, philosophy of language, logic, and philosophy of science.
 The various locations also offer the opportunity for students to take exams in subjects other than philosophy.